 Drinking juices can be a quick and easy method to ensure you get a lot of vitamins and minerals.
 It could also help to prevent you from becoming dehydrated.
 Likewise, you won’t be eating unhealthy foods such as processed meat and sugary sweets on a juice cleanse.
 All of this is likely to improve your overall wellbeing in many ways.
 Indeed, studies do show that fruit and vegetable juices are good for us.(3)

 However, that doesn’t mean that juices should be the only thing you consume.
 Rather, healthy juice cleanses are those that simply include juices as part of a balanced and nutritious diet.
 Moreover, juicing is not necessary to enjoy the benefits of fruits and vegetables.

-One difference between eating fruit and vegetables whole and consuming them in a juice is the fiber content.
-Juicing removes much of the fiber by getting rid of the pulp.
-Some research suggests this makes it easier for the body to absorb the nutrients from fruit and vegetables.(4) Having said that, fiber also has health benefits of its own.(5) Therefore, it’s not something we should be eliminating from our diet.
+One difference between eating fruit and vegetables whole and consuming them in a juice is the fibre content.
+Juicing removes much of the fibre by getting rid of the pulp.
+Some research suggests this makes it easier for the body to absorb the nutrients from fruit and vegetables.(4) Having said that, fibre also has health benefits of its own.(5) Therefore, it’s not something we should be eliminating from our diet.

 In fact, completely cutting out solid food from your diet through a juice cleanse could actually damage your health.

 What are the risks of doing a juice cleanse?

 More than being ineffective, the real concern about juice cleanses is that they can be harmful to your wellbeing.